-Nearly 1/4th of ALL Pierce County High School Students reported current alcohol use.
-Current alcohol use was rather equally proportionate in male High School students (24%) compared to their female counterparts (25%).
+Nearly 1/4th of ALL High School Students in your region reported current alcohol use.
+Current alcohol use was equally proportionate with both male and female students (13% for each).
 Any type of alcohol use (whether current use, drinking at least once, and/or binge drinking) follow a fairly consistent trend across grade levels.
 The data indicated that the smallest proportion of students who currently drank, drank at least once, and/or binge drank occurred in 9th graders, whereas the greatest proportion of alcohol use was reported by 12th graders.
 While all alcohol use (even experimental) is concerning, it is crucial to highlight that current alcohol use is over DOUBLE in 12th graders when compared to 9th graders.
 Even more alarming is the increasing rate of binge drinking which was nearly 13 times higher in 12th graders when compared to 9th graders.
 Though alcohol use is fairly normalized across the state of Wisconsin, what is rarely discussed are the physiological, psychological, and social risks associated with alcohol use.